saramoohead/engineering-your-story/session01/001c_3d_pens.md

 This is a Polaroid Play 3d pen.

-* On button, also off
-* Extrude button, also retract
-* Plastic goes in the top and comes out of the nozzle when it melts.
+* Plastic goes in the top and **extrudes** or comes out of the nozzle when it melts.
 * It takes a few seconds to solidify, but then it is strong.
 * It is magical engineering!

-Some tips:
+Some essential techniques:

 * Closeness
 * Speed
 * Anchoring
 * Direction/Rotating

+The core principle: you're after big thick blobby lines.

 ## Let's get started

 The gears that push the plastic through the pen use a motor that needs electricity to turn.
 So, now is the time to plug it in to your computer, via the usb cord.
 Everybody got theirs plugged in?

-We need to load in the PLA filament, and to do that the pen needs to be turned on and warmed up.
-When the light is red, it's heating up.
-When it's blue, it's ready to go.
+You should see a red light, which means it's heating up.

 Make sure you've got a sharp end of your filament, make sure it's not been previously melted.
 If it has a melted end, get a grown up to cut the end with a pair of scissors.

+Once the light turns blue, the pen is hot enough, and we can load in the PLA filament by pressing the extrude button.

 * Practice the squiggling!
 [Stencil from 3D Doodler](https://learn.the3doodler.com/stencils/lettering-practice/)